3191110276/intro-to-kubernetes/C2_Package_Manager/README.md

 helm install stable/mysql --name helm-mysql
 ```

 We first pull the latest list of charts with the 'update' command, and then we install a Helm chart from the official stable repository.
-If you get an error about a mismatch between client and server version, you can upgrade the server via the following command:
+If you get an error about a mismatch between client and server version, you can upgrade the server via the following command (you will need to wait a moment until it is ready again!):

 ```
 helm init --upgrade